 We don't know how long it took for word to reach Elisha that the king had torn his clothes.
 I assume that it took at least several days.
 That army of Aramean's camped just outside the capital city would cause the gossip to spread faster than a wild fire.
 Elisha received word and then sent a message to the king.
 That message would also have taken several days to arrive.
 What is Naaman doing during all of this time?
 He sees that the King of Israel is stalling.
 As a result, he despairs and probably becomes depressed.
 He came to Israel in order to be healed, but nothing is happening.
 I imagine that Naaman is starting to think that nothing ever will happen.

-By now Naaman knows that the King of Israel is not a prophet.
-But on top of that, the King has not mentioned that there even is a prophet in Israel.
-For all that Naaman knows, this has been a complete waste of time.
+By now Naaman knew that the King of Israel was not a prophet.
+But on top of that, the King has not mentioned that there even was a prophet in Israel.
+For all that Naaman knew, this has been a complete waste of time.
 Besides that, the King of Israel thinks that Naaman is here to start a war.
-All the king has to do is look out his window and see all those Aramean horses and chariots.
-And so as the days goes by, Naaman's spirit sinks lower and lower.
+All the king had to do was look out his window and see all those Aramean horses and chariots.
+And so as the days went by, Naaman's spirit sank lower and lower.

 The message must have shamed the King of Israel.
 How could he have forgotten that there was a prophet in the land?
 The king spoke with Naaman and told him about the prophet in Samaria.
 He gave him directions and sent him on his way.
 I imagine that the king breathed a heavy sigh of relief as Naaman left the palace.
+Naaman and his army were no longer his problem, they were now Elisha’s problem.
 Naaman and his men quickly left the king and then journeyed to Elisha's house.
 I imagine that word quickly spread throughout the troops, as the order to mount up was given, that the prophet had been found.
 Hope was reborn.
 Imagine the nervous excitement as Naaman stood at Elisha's door and politely knocked.

 (10) And Elisha sent a messenger to him, saying, “Go and wash in the Jordan seven times, and your flesh shall be restored to you and you shall be clean.”